awsdocs/amazon-dynamodb-developer-guide/doc_source/DotNetDynamoDBContext.BatchOperations.md

 + Specify a list of primary keys to retrieve\.
 + Call the `Execute` method\.
 The response returns the items in the `Results` property\.

-The following C\# code sample retrieves three items from the ProductCatalog table\.
+The following C\# code example retrieves three items from the `ProductCatalog` table\.
 The items in the result are not necessarily in the same order in which you specified the primary keys\.

 **Example**